 The Espresso Book Machine at Michigan State University Libraries

 Whether you are looking to print from our online database containing more than seven million titles or a book that you've written, the Espresso Book Machine at the MSU Main Library will print it.
-Do you want quick proof copy of your book or dissertation?
+Do you want a quick proof copy of your book or dissertation?
 You can be in and out the door in about 30 minutes — even faster if your files are already formatted and ready to print [see our Submission Guidelines (pdf) to see how to format your files].
 See your book go from an electronic file to a printed copy in minutes.

 With the Espresso Book Machine at Michigan State University, publishing your work has never been easier or more cost efficient.